 PMID: 23931160

 HIV viruses have remained one of the most recalcitrant disease-causing proteins.
 Apart from inherent capacity to remain latent, it is also quick to mutate and resist Anti-Retroviral Treatment (ART).
 Additionally, HIV diversity and cross-typing were found to hamper the development of interventions such as medications and vaccines.
-Traveling hence the spread of HIV/AIDS, has also been made easy by the availability of faster aircrafts.
-As a result, it became necessary to quickly identify and accurately classify each isolate.
-Some isolates including 98US_MSC5007 and 98US_MSC5016 were known to have been misclassified.
-While both human and Chimpanzee, which had share lots of biological characteristics in common, were found to have highest binding interaction with unidentified protein at position 68 (frequency position 0.141).
-We engaged these phenomena therfore became appropriate for use.
+Traveling hence, the spread of HIV/AIDS, has also been made easy by the availability of faster aircrafts.
+To help mitigate against the spread of HIV/AIDS, it became necessary to quickly identify and accurately classify each isolate.

 Our Finding can be accessed using the Identification ID, PMID: 23931160